-It’s not a coincidence Casper, Leesa, Tuft and Needle, Purple, Helix, Nectar and far more than I can count all popped into the industry within only a few years of each other.
-They all claim to be the startup to make the best mattress you will ever sleep on, but what is ultimately responsible for this trend?
-There are a few obvious reasons and an invention that made this amazing industry change possible.
+It’s not a coincidence Casper, Leesa, Tuft and Needle, Purple, Helix, Nectar and far more than I can count all sprang into the industry within only a few years of each other.
+They all claim to be the startup that makes the best mattress you will ever sleep on, but what is ultimately responsible for this trend?
+There are a few obvious reasons, that led us here, but the tipping was a new invention that made this amazing industry growth possible.

 1. Bad Experience Mattress Shopping